-One of the best things that matcha can do for your workout is speed up muscle recovery.
+One of the best things that matcha can do for your workout speeds up muscle recovery.
 Working out is hard, and you often feel low in energy, with sore muscles and an overall lack of endurance.
 Matcha is an excellent alternative to coffee, with its high content of caffeine and stimulating compounds.
 It can also boost your memory and cognition.
-Those who exercise regularly may be wondering how matcha can help speed up recovery after a workout.
+Those who exercise regularly may wonder how matcha can help speed up recovery after a workout.

-There are a number of reasons to drink green tea for muscle recovery, and the benefits of caffeine and L-theanine go far beyond physical health.
-Together, caffeine and L-theanine can increase productivity and focus, and even help the body respond to stressful situations in a healthy manner.
+There are several reasons to drink green tea for muscle recovery, and the benefits of caffeine and L-theanine go far beyond physical health.
+Together, caffeine and L-theanine can increase productivity and focus and help the body respond to stressful situations healthily.
 As a result, it’s possible to get the benefits of both of these compounds without consuming coffee or soda.
 Here are some of those reasons.

-There are several benefits of white tea, including its ability to reduce stress and raise your energy levels.
+White tea has several benefits, including its ability to reduce stress and raise your energy levels.
 The catechins in white tea also have anti-inflammatory properties and are great for relieving minor aches and pains.
-They increase circulation and deliver oxygen to organs, and are especially helpful for muscle recovery after exercise.
-While the benefits of white tea are numerous, we’ll briefly cover some of the more interesting uses of the beverage.
+They increase circulation, deliver oxygen to organs, and are especially helpful for muscle recovery after exercise.
+While the benefits of white tea are numerous, we’ll briefly cover some of the more exciting uses of the beverage.

-If you’ve ever done some muscle-building exercises or worked out on your legs, you’ll know that leg day can be extremely painful.
-Tea has a relaxing effect on the body and can help reduce the pain of soreness and improve overall wellness.
+You’ll know that leg day can be harrowing if you’ve ever done muscle-building exercises or worked out on your legs.
+Tea has a relaxing effect on the body and can help reduce pain or soreness and improve overall wellness.
 Tea contains catechins, which reduce muscle soreness and damage.
 Lemongrass and chamomile teas are both known for their soothing effects.
 Regardless of which type you choose, here are some benefits of each.